Affiliates

 • A high caliber rifle any thing above a 30.06 is recommended.

 • Bullets 180+grains to take down large brown/Grizzly bears are recommended.
+For coastal grizzly: 300 Winchester Magnum with 200 grain bullets is minimum recommendation.

 • In areas where it is legal like West Virginia during the gun season bear hunting dogs like Plott hounds, Walker hounds, African lion hounds are some of the breeds used, however the dogs stamina and the ability to pick up and follow the scent for a longer period is the most important characteristic in choosing the dog.
 Not more than six dogs per hunting party are allowed also the dogs must have a collar displaying the owner’s name, address, telephone number.